Bluebird-Parking/bluebird-parking-seed/README.md

 What's included in each release is handled by [Semantic Release](https://github.com/semantic-release/semantic-release) through commit message convention.

-Here is an example of the release type that will be done based on a commit messages:
+Here is an example of the release type that will be done based on commit messages:

 | Commit message                                                                                                                                                                                   | Release type               | Version |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------|--------|